mdechiaro/vctools/README.md

       nics:
       - 1000_foo_network
       - 1001_bar_network
-      numCPUs: 1
+      numCPUs: 2

-Any configs that you wish to be set as defaults should be added to .vctoolsrc.yaml, and then can be overridden on a per server basis with user supplied configs.
-In addition, any features that you do not need (mkbootiso) should be omitted.
+Any configs that you wish to be set as defaults should be added to `~/.vctoolsrc.yaml` or `/path/to/vctools/vctoolsrc.yaml`, and then can be overridden on a per server basis with user supplied configs.
+In addition, any features that you do not need should be completely omitted.

 The creation process will output all configurations for the server in YaML format for easy rebuilds in the future.
-Committing these files to your favorite version control system is recommended.

 Command Line (Argparse) Usage:

 Create a New VM:

-    vctools create vcenter sample.yaml sample2.yaml sampleN.yaml
+    vctools create vcenter hostname.yaml hostnameN.yaml

+Create a VM config from an existing system:

+    vctools query vcenter --vmconfig existing_vm --createcfg new_vm > new_vm.yaml

 Mount an ISO: